‘What is Squid Game?’: SNL enjoys dig at Republicans over Facebook hearing

 The cast of Saturday Night Live have taken aim at Republicans over the recent Facebook hearing in the opening sketch of this season’s second episode.

-The sketch opened with Heidi Gardner appearing as Facebook whistleblower Frances Haugen, who was stood in front of “congress” to explain what goes on at the social media company.
+The sketch opened with Heidi Gardner appearing as Facebook whistleblower Frances Haugen, who was stood in front of “Congress” to explain what goes on at the social media company.

 However, the sketch turned into one where senators asked her about how social media works.
-The skit also contained several references to Netflix hit Squid Game in reference to Facebook’s internal workings.
+The skit also contained several references to the Netflix hit Squid Game in reference to Facebook’s internal workings.

 “I would like to thank the Facebook whistle blower for coming forward,” said Mikey Day, playing senator Richard Blumenthal.
 Gardner’s Haugen responded by joking that it was nice to be in an office which had “no skateboards”.